Using the Deel API, you can connect your company’s internal tools to Deel for an even smoother, personalized experience.

 How to generate an access token

-✅ Step 1 - Select the Apps & Integrations tab and select the Developer Center
+✅ Step 1 - Select the App Store tab on your home page to enter the Developer Center

 Select the API access & Sandbox tab to view the API access token section